skin tag Removal Solihull

 - Ligation: Removal of skin tags by tying them off with surgical thread to stop the blood supply.

-However, it is recommended that you do not attempt to remove the skin tags on your own.
+However, it is recommended that you do not attempt to remove the skin tags yourself.
 Tying or cutting skin tags can cause bleeding, burns or other complications.

 So please leave it to the professionals and call Cryosonic today.